Final report for YENC19-138

 Tours: During the design and construction phase of this project, numerous programs toured WDT’s aquaponics projects: U.S. Representative Dusty Johnson, Fork Real Community Cafe, Stevens Middle School, Harvest Table for Good, Pangea Design Group, Rose Group International, Rapid City Earth Day Planning Committee, EchoWorks, Live Move Be Farms, South Dakota School of Mines and Technology Faculty, Farmers Market Board of Directors, DRB Beekeeping and Supplies, et al. We anticipate many tours to East Middle School during the upcoming Education phase of the project.

 Webinars, Talks, Presentations: This project has been presented at the SD Local Foods Conference and a Rapid City Area School Board Meeting.
-Additionally, this work will be presented at the 2020 Western South Dakota Hydrology Conference.
+Additionally, this work was intended to be presented at the 2020 Western South Dakota Hydrology Conference, however, both events were cancelled due to the COVID pandemic.

 Educators: In addition to educators at East Middle School, instructors from South Middle School, Stevens High School, and Central High School have toured WDT’s aquaponics program and have expressed interest in implementing “Planting the Pond” at their respective institutions.